 The purpose of this policy is to establish the appropriate use of Lakeview College of Nursing's computing networks, computing equipment, and computing resources.
 Technological resources are owned by the College and are provided primarily to support the academic and administrative functions of the College.
-Federal and state law, as well as College policies and procedures, govern the use of this equipment and technologies.
-Any adopted policy must be in compliance with applicable federal and state laws and the policies of the College.
+Federal and state law and College policies and procedures govern the use of this equipment and technologies.
+Any adopted policy must comply with applicable federal and state laws and the policies of the College.